Understanding How Blind Workers Perform Job-Related Tasks

 [11.4% of employers answered correctly]

-Low vision options include getting a larger computer monitor or to use software like ZoomText or Magic to enhance the size of what appears onscreen.
-Persons who have little or no usable vision would use a screen reader software package, which reads the words on the screen aloud.
-These include JAWS, System Access, Window-Eyes, or NVDA.
-Some persons may prefer to use a refreshable braille display in addition to the screen reader.
+Low vision options include getting a larger computer monitor or using the built-in screen magnifier in the computer operating system or screen magnification software (like ZoomText or Dolphin) to enlarge the size of what appears onscreen.
+People who have little or no usable vision would use either a built-in screen reader or screen reader software, both of which read the words on the screen aloud.
+Screen reader software include JAWS and NVDA, and built-in screen readers are Narrator for a PC and VoiceOver for a Mac.
+Some people may use a refreshable braille display in addition to the screen reader to access the computer.
 This allows for more detailed editing and proofreading.
 In addition, the use of a refreshable braille display makes a computer accessible to someone who is both deaf and blind.

 3. Use general office equipment, such as a copier or multi-line telephone system